utsavkarkee/photosync/mobile/README.md

 - `utils`: A collection of utility classes and functions catering to different app functionalities, including async_mutex.dart, bytes_units.dart, debounce.dart, migration.dart, and more.

-## Immich Architectural Pattern
+## Photosync Architectural Pattern

-The Immich Flutter app embraces a well-defined architectural pattern inspired by the Model-View-ViewModel (MVVM) approach.
+The Photosync Flutter app embraces a well-defined architectural pattern inspired by the Model-View-ViewModel (MVVM) approach.
 This layout organizes modules for models, providers, services, UI, and views, creating a modular development approach that strongly emphasizes a clean separation of concerns.

 Please use the `module_template` provided to create a new module.